-School bonds, according to law, shall not bear more than five percent interest per year.
-Approximately three-fourths of all school bonds bear four and one-half, or four and three-quarter percent interest.
-The remainder of school bonds bear five percent.
+School bonds, according to law, shall not bear more than five per cent interest per year.
+Approximately three-fourths of all school bonds bear four and one-half, or four and three-quarters per cent interest.
+The remainder of school bonds bear five per cent.

-26. What is meant by school refunding bonds?
+25. What is meant by school refunding bonds?26